Single-Peaked Consistency for Weak Orders Is Easy: Preliminaries

-All of our polynomial-time results are results of transformations to the problem of determining if a 0-1 matrix has the property of consecutive ones in rows that we define below. \begin{definition} A 0-1 matrix $M$ has the property of \emph{consecutive ones in rows} if the columns of $M$ can be permuted so that in each row all of the 1's are consecutive. \end{definition} The problem of determining if a 0-1 matrix has the property of consecutive ones in rows was shown to be in $\p$ by Fulkerson and Gross~\shortcite{ful-gro:j:incidence-matrices}.
-Booth and Lueker~\shortcite{boo-lue:j:pqtrees} improved on this result by finding a linear-time algorithm through the development of the novel PQ-tree data structure, which contains all possible permutations of the columns that have the property of consecutive ones in rows.
+The above problem was shown to be in \p\ by Fulkerson and Gross~\cite{ful-gro:j:incidence-matrices}.
+Booth and Lueker~\cite{boo-lue:j:pqtrees} improved on this result by finding a linear-time algorithm through the development and use of the novel PQ-tree data structure, which contains all possible permutations of the columns of a matrix such that all of the 1's are consecutive in each row.